yorkulibraries/islandora/README.md

 tagging a media as 'Preservation Master' indicates that it is the master archival copy of a file, while 'Service File' would indicate that it is a lower quality derivative intended to be shown to the average user.
 1. Files
-    1. Files hold the binary conents that are described by Media.
-They often created along with a media to hold its technical metadata, but can be created and then later associted with a Media in a separate process.
+    1. Files hold the binary contents that are described by Media.
+They often created along with a media to hold its technical metadata, but can be created and then later associated with a Media in a separate process.
 1. Taxonomy Terms
     1. Taxonomy terms are used to tag nodes and media so they can be classified, organized, and acted upon.
 They must contain a
 `field_external_uri` field that holds an external URI for the term from a controlled vocabulary / ontology.
 The `islandora_core_feature`